Free Text Remover

 Can it handle handwritten text?

-Yes, our AI detects and removes handwritten text, though results may vary depending on the handwriting style.
-Clear, well-defined handwriting is detected reliably.
-Very faint pencil marks or extremely messy handwriting may be partially detected.
-For best results with handwritten text, use a high-resolution scan or photo where the writing is clearly visible against the background.
+Usually, yes -- though it depends on how legible the handwriting is.
+Clear, well-defined handwriting gets detected reliably.
+Very faint pencil marks or really messy scrawl might only be partially caught.
+Your best bet is to use a high-res scan or photo where the writing stands out clearly against the background.

 Does it work on screenshots?